-I’ve been in denial about how much control I really have.
+Short and Sweet Summary: I’ve been in denial about how much control we really have.
 Life isn’t predictable.
 It’s a series of unforeseen events that happen regardless of my planning and preparation.
 Some things are in my control.
+Most things aren’t.

 Do you have a white-knuckle grip on control like I do?

 Or are you one of the savvy ones who’s already learned that control is an illusion?